 There are 10 voice demo songs and 10 piano preset songs.
 It would have been nice to see some more educational content since the YDP-103 is aimed mainly at beginners.
 But, it’s not exactly a deal-breaker.

-The controls layout is minimal, but as we said, the Digital Piano Controller app makes it easier.
+The controls layout is minimal, but as I said, the Digital Piano Controller app makes it easier.

 As dull as it might sound, it performs very well because it does what it’s supposed to, no more, and no less.

-Some digital pianos in this price range don’t have a traditional upright piano design, but the YDP-103 does.
-Albeit not a very tall upright, but we still like the design.
+Some digital pianos in the $1000 price range don’t have a traditional upright piano design, but the YDP-103 does.
+Albeit not a very tall upright, but I still like the design.

 Having said that, it’s noticeably less rigid than models higher up the Arius range.
 So, if the build quality is a critical factor for you, it might be worth saving up a little longer.

-If we come back to the most important word again, context, it’s on the same level as its competitors (at least most of them).
+If I come back to the most important word again, context, it’s on the same level as its competitors (at least most of them).

 Compared to other digital pianos

 If you want something a bit cheaper and more compact, the LP-180 might suit you.
-Overall, we think the YDP-103 edges it, but check out the Korg if you have limited space.
+Overall, I think the YDP-103 edges it, but check out the Korg if you have limited space.